ipleiria-robotics/iMultComP/PRU with CCStudio/README.md

  - Open CCS and create two new PRU projects, one project to load into PRU0 and the other to load into PRU1.
 The following instruction applies to both projects.
  - Go to the project properties and in Build Include Options, edit the path `${CCS_BASE_ROOT}/pru/include` so that this path points to the folder `Includes` found in the `PRU with CCStudio` folder.
- - Copy the code from the file 'code_pru0.c' to the project inherent to PRU0 and the code code_pru1.c to the PRU1 project.
+ - Copy the code from the file 'code_pru0.c' to the project inherent to PRU0 and the code code_pru1.c to the PRU1 project and build project.
- - Then, it is necessary to modify a 'target_configuration.ccxml' created in the previous project, in the 'Advanced' tab, select the main core "CortexA8" and then in the 'initiazation script' field click on browse and point to the .gel file in the Example `xample Comunication_between_CORE_PRU`  folder.
+ - Then, it is necessary to modify a 'target_configuration.ccxml' created in the previous project, in the 'Advanced' tab, select the main core "CortexA8" and then in the 'initiazation script' field click on browse and point to the .gel file in the Example `Example Comunication_between_CORE_PRU`  folder.
 Finally save the settings.
  - In the targetConfiguration file created, select the "Launch Selected Configuration" option, starting the debug mode.
  - Then it is necessary to connect to the main Processor, CortexA8 and load the startup script, in the "Scripts" tab and select "PRU_config".
 After completing the previous step, it is necessary to load the corresponding binaries into PRU0 and PRU1.

 The purpose of this simple example is to understand how PRUs work and their interaction with the main processor, without an operating system, such as Linux or TI-RTOS.